UTSA-ICS/sid-server/doc/source/configuration.rst

 The Keystone configuration files are an ``ini`` file format based on Paste_, a common system used to configure Python WSGI based applications.
-The PasteDeploy configuration entries (WSGI pipeline definitions) can be provided in a separate ``keystone-paste.ini`` file, while general and driver-specific configuration parameters are in the primary configuration file ``keystone.conf``.
+The PasteDeploy configuration entries (WSGI pipeline definitions) can be provided in a separate ``sidserver-paste.ini`` file, while general and driver-specific configuration parameters are in the primary configuration file ``sidserver.conf``.

 ..
 NOTE::

-   Since keystone's PasteDeploy configuration file has been separated from the main keystone configuration file, ``keystone.conf``, all local configuration or driver-specific configuration parameters must go in the main keystone configuration file instead of the PasteDeploy configuration file, i.e. configuration in ``keystone-paste.ini`` is not supported.
+   Since sidserver's PasteDeploy configuration file has been separated from the main sidserver configuration file, ``sidserver.conf``, all local configuration or driver-specific configuration parameters must go in the main sidserver configuration file instead of the PasteDeploy configuration file, i.e. configuration in ``sidserver-paste.ini`` is not supported.

 The primary configuration file is organized into the following sections: